UW-GDA/GDA_Wi26_jupyterbook/book/resources/project/rubric.md

 # Final presentation and repository rubrics

 ## Presentation rubric (20 pts)
-*Project presentations will be held during the final exam period, Thursday, March 20th, 2025 at 2:30-4:30pm in the eScience seminar room on the 6th floor of the Physics/Astronomy Tower.*
+*Project presentations will be held during the final exam period, Thursday, March 20th, 2025 from 2-4:30pm in the eScience seminar room on the 6th floor of the Physics/Astronomy Tower.*

 ### Problem / Background / Context [3 points]